 “Right to respect for private and family life

 - Everyone has the right to respect for his private and family life, his home and his correspondence.

-- There may be interference by a public authority with the exercise of this right only insofar as such interference is prescribed by law and constitutes a measure which, in a democratic society, is necessary for national security, public safety, the economic well-being of the country, the preservation of order and the prevention of criminal offences, the protection of health or morals, or the protection of the rights and freedoms of others .”
+- There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of national security, public safety, the economic well-being of the country, for the prevention of disorder or crime, for the protection of health or morals or for the protection of the rights and freedoms of others.

-There can be interference by “public authority” in the exercise of this right only under certain conditions.
+There can only be interference by the "public authority" in the exercise of this right under certain conditions.

-According to the Convention, an interference by a public authority is only admissible if it fulfills two criteria:
+According to the Convention, interference by a public authority is only permissible if it meets two criteria:

 an organic criterion:

-- the interference must be “prescribed by law”; (but here the CJEU considers that it is any text of the public authorities, and not the only "Law")
+- the interference must be "prescribed by law"; (but here the CJEU considers that this refers to any text of the public authorities, and not only to the "Law")

 a proportionality criterion according to well-defined objectives which are:

 - national security